 Ipswich River Nature Preschool

-Recent studies confirm that children are spending less time engaged in vigorous outdoor play.
-The Ipswich River Nature Preschool provides young children on the North Shore with early educational experiences that foster the development of the whole child and a lifelong relationship with nature.
+The Ipswich River Nature Preschool at Endicott provides young children, ages 3-5, with early educational experiences that foster the development of the whole child and a lifelong relationship with nature.

-Endicott Wildlife Sanctuary's 40-acre landscape in Wenham offers a variety of opportunities for exciting daily investigation, observation, and discovery.
+The preschool is located at Mass Audubon's Endicott Wildlife Sanctuary in Wenham.
+The 40-acre sanctuary offers a variety of opportunities for exciting daily investigation, observation, and discovery.
 We spend the majority of our day outdoors where hands-on science activities, nature walks, and gardening foster curiosity and creativity.

 Additional experiences include field trips to Ipswich River Wildlife Sanctuary in Topsfield for seasonal activities such as maple sugaring, vernal pool observations, and ponding.